craftsmanship2018/azure-functions/readme.md

 - Contains:
     - web interface which will be used to fire HTTP requests to Azure Functions.
     - resources and examples on various Azure Functions topics.
-    - code to be able to send emails via SMTP and Sendgrid API.

 ### Running Craftathon.WebUI